 Why my daughter’s grades don’t matter

 The environment in which they are growing is so progressive.
 They are exposed to the new age technology and the new world so they have many more insightful experiences than what we used to have as children.
-They have their likes and dislikes sorted.
-They have prompt answers and sometimes valid arguments also to support their views.
+Their likes and dislikes sorted.
+They are prompt in giving answers and sometimes have valid arguments also to support their views.
 So when they are privy to so much, the role of the parent becomes even more critical and demanding so as to provide them with the best of opportunities and guidance to make them better human beings.

 So I keep encouraging her by sharing her work on social media as she loves to see that others appreciate her work apart from her family members.
 Some might think that I do it with a sense of pride or to show off but the truth is that it motivates her a lot.